Shr3y8s/ShreyasFitnessWeb-FirebaseENHANCED/docs/02-implementation/account-first-signup-implementation.md

 If migrating from payment-first implementation:
 1. Keep existing custom webhook for backward compatibility
 2. Update signup flow to new account-first approach
-3. Add paymentStatus field to existing users (default: "active")
+3. Add accountActivated field to existing users (default: true for active users)
 4. Deploy and test
 5. Monitor for 2 weeks
 6. Remove old payment-first code if stable